kmohrf/vmm/doc/source/vmm_emailaddress.rst

   :param address: string representation of an e-mail addresses
   :type address: :obj:`basestring`
-  :raise VirtualMailManager.Exceptions.VMMEmailAddressException: if the
+  :raise VirtualMailManager.errors.EmailAddressError: if the
     *address* is syntactically wrong.
-  :raise VirtualMailManager.Exceptions.VMMException: if the validation of the
+  :raise VirtualMailManager.errors.VMMError: if the validation of the
     local-part or domain name fails.

   An EmailAddress instance has the both read-only attributes: